ccchh/Cryptoparty-Slides/slides.md

 # Einleitung
-> “Man is least himself when he talks in his own person.
+> “Man is least himself when he talks iHauptpasswortsn his own person.
 Give him a mask, and he will tell you the truth.” - Oscar Wilde

 ### Einführung in die Anwendung von verschlüsselter Software